Oswaldo Cabrera Player Props: Yankees vs. Rays

 Oswaldo Cabrera At The Plate

-- Cabrera is hitting .188 with four doubles, a home run and five walks.
+- Cabrera has four doubles, a home run and five walks while hitting .188.

+- Cabrera has picked up a hit in 44.8% of his 29 games this season, with at least two hits in 13.8% of those games.

+- He has hit a home run in one of 29 games, and in 1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.